Cancel anytime

 Key Offerings

 - Commercial Loans: Loans to businesses for various purposes, including working capital, equipment financing, and real estate.
-Market share data varies by region.
-Competitors include other regional and national banks like Fifth Third Bancorp, Huntington Bancshares, and US Bancorp.
-It is hard to determine a specific market share number as they operate in several markets across the midwest.
+Market share data is difficult to ascertain as it varies regionally but it competes with large national banks and regional players such as Fifth Third (FITB) and US Bancorp (USB).

 Market Dynamics